timbotron/initium-php/README.md

 ## About

 A simple PHP framework with built-in user authentication.
-Basically a turnkey solution for those quick projects you want to do on the weekend.
+Designed to be cloned for the beginning of many a small project.

 ## Features

-* A simple app is already in place with user signup, authentication, password reset, etc.
+* Standard stuff; utilizing a simple project structure.
+* Keep it small; only a handful of packages used, and none of them have dependancies.
+* Ready to go; routes and pages are already set up, for easy pattern-matching to build something new.
+* Turnkey Auth; complete authentication is built in.
+Signups, password resets, email triggers, etc.
+* Mailgun support for password resets is built-in.

 ## Packages

 Please note there are some in the `composer.json` that may not be relevant for your project; comment them out if you don't want to use.

-### For Routing
+### Routing

 [Fastroute](https://packagist.org/packages/nikic/fast-route)